 5. TOPIK Listening Master: This book includes all question types from the listening section and gives audio files for routine practice.
 It is perfect for enhancing listening skills for both TOPIK I and II.

-6. TOPIK Reading Master: This resource offers reading strategy instruction and practice with easy-to-understand simple examples.
+6. TOPIK Reading Master: This resource offers reading strategy instruction and practice with easy-to-understand, simple examples.
 It is outstanding for enhancing reading speed and comprehension.

 7. TOPIK Writing Guide: This book guides writing for TOPIK II.
 It has templates for typical question types and sample essays with detailed breakdowns.